StaPH-B/midwest-region/in-progress/outline.md

 ## The Omics

-Genomics: The study of all genes in an organism i.e. its genome.
+**Genomics:** The study of all genes in an organism i.e. its genome.

-Transcriptomics: The study of all RNA transcripts in an organism i.e. its transciptome.
+**Transcriptomics:** The study of all RNA transcripts in an organism i.e. its transciptome.

-Proteomics: The study of all proteins in an organism i.e. its proteome.
+**Proteomics:** The study of all proteins in an organism i.e. its proteome.

-Metabolomics: The study of study of small molecules, commonly known as metabolites, within an organism.
+**Metabolomics:** The study of small molecules (metabolites) in an organism i.e. its metabolome.

-The meta-omics e.g. metagenomics and metatranscriptomics: The omic studies described above applied to microbial communities, rather than single microbial species.
+**The meta-omics e.g. metagenomics and metatranscriptomics:** The omic studies described above applied to microbial communities, rather than single species.

 ## Genome Assembly